 · Sued to block the Clean Water Rule, which is meant to ensure safe drinking water sources.

-· Gone to court to stop the “Clean Power Plan”, EPA’s effort to reduce greenhouse gas emission from coal-fired plants.
+· Gone to court to stop the “Clean Power Plan”, EPA’s effort to reduce greenhouse gas emissions from coal-fired plants.

 · Tried to cast doubt on the overwhelming scientific evidence that human activity-like coal-fired plants-is causing the planet to warm to a dangerous degree.
 “That debate is far from settled”, Pruitt said (in a spectacularly false statement), adding that: “Scientists continue to disagree about the degree and extent of global warming and its connection to the actions of mankind.”